amehi0index/mern-spices/README.md

 ---

 ## API References

-To fetch recipes from the Edamame API, create variables in the root .env file:
+For fetching recipes, the application uses the Edamame API.
+Ensure you have the necessary environment variables set up in the root .env file.

 ```
 API_BASE_URL = https://api.edamam.com/search